Civic Engagement & Social Change Certificate

 You do not need to know what your specific experiences will be at the time you apply to the CCESC.
 However, you should be able to broadly identify the type of experiences you want to undertake as part of the certificate program and justify why they are a good fit for your overall pathway through the program.

 You may change the selection and timing of your courses and experiences after you are accepted into the program, but the basic sequence of Gateway > Electives > Capstone must be followed.
 We understand that your plan may evolve as you progress through your undergraduate career and accumulate more experience.
 Regardless, the courses and experiences you end up completing must together form a cohesive pathway and coherent story.
 All changes must be submitted and reviewed by the student’s three-person faculty advisory committee.
-(The student will select their committee members from the members of the CCESC advisory committee and teaching faculty.)

 I have already taken one of the electives prior to applying.
 Will it count towards my certificate requirements?

 No. The gateway must be completed prior to or taken concurrently with the electives.
 Because the ePortfolio is intended to capture your courses and experiences in real time and be a vehicle for reflection as you progress through the certificate, your electives will be better maximized if you are part of the program when taking them.

 We have a list of pre-approved elective courses, but you may also submit any course that you believe would align with your proposed pathway.
 You must include a rationale for why the elective aligns with your pathway, which will be reviewed by CESC faculty for approval.
 If there is a change in an elective course, you should revise your CESC application in Pebble Pad and include the new course information and updated rationale.
 You should then contact Leslie Parkins for the proposed change, which will be reviewed by CESC faculty for approval.